 Aquarium Water pH: Range pH 4.5 – 7.5

-Feeding: Omnivorous.
-Rainbows should be fed once or twice a day and being careful not to overfeed.
-All the food should be consumed after 2–5 minutes.
-If there are any leftover foods in the aquarium after a few minutes, it needs to be removed.
-If it is left in the water, it will cause problems with conditions within your tank.
-You can use a fine mesh fish net and scoop the extra out.
-A flake food diet is a great base for the Rainbow, however should be introduced to live/frozen foods.
-Your Rainbow is able to survive on flake food solely, but live food makes the Rainbow better nourished and thus, healthier.
-Live or frozen Brine Shrimp is a popular Rainbow fish food.
-Brine Shrimp is very easy to produce in your home.
-Bloodworms, fruit flies, microworms, mosquito larvae, daphnia and diced Earthworms are other examples of suitable food for your Rainbow.
+Omnivorous.
+Rainbows should be fed once or twice a day.
+Be careful not to overfeed.
+All the food should be consumed after a few minutes.
+If there are any leftover foods in the aquarium it needs to be removed.
+If it is left in the water, it will cause problems with the water and fish conditions in your tank.
+Using a fine mesh net would do the trick.